 Spurs greater than the set threshold are always recorded in the spur table/report, regardless of the spur display setting.
-The spur threshold is relative to the smoothed data trace.
-The smoothed trace is computed in the background if Smoothing is not enabled by the user.

-- Normal Spur Display will not remove any spurs from a trace. - Remove will remove any spurs from the trace that are greater than the set threshold. - Scale to dBc will convert spurs amplitude value from dBc/Hz to dBc. - Note: When spurs are set to Remove or Scale to dBc a small '+' character will appear on the trace at the location of the spur.
+- Normal Spur Display will not remove any spurs from a trace, and it will record any spurs greater than the Spur Threshold setting in the spur table. - Remove will remove any spurs from the trace that are greater than the set threshold.
+Spurs are again recorded in the spur table. - Scale to dBc will convert spurs amplitude value from dBc/Hz to dBc. - Note: When spurs are set to Remove or Scale to dBc a small '+' character will appear on the trace at the location of the spur.
 This is to indicate where raw data has been changed.